subsquid/docs/docs/sdk/resources/migrate/migrate-to-arrowsquid.md

 - Observe smart contract state changes even if they are caused by internal transactions
 - Track smart contract creation and destruction

-The `EvmBatchProcessor` configuration and data selection interfaces has been simplified and the way in which the data is fetched from archives has been made more efficient.
+The `EvmBatchProcessor` configuration and data selection interfaces has been simplified and the way in which the data is fetched has been made more efficient.

 End-to-end ArrowSquid examples can be found [in the SDK repo](https://github.com/subsquid/squid-sdk/tree/master/test/eth-usdc-transfers) and in the [EVM examples](/sdk/examples) section.